Ruichen-Li/Ruichen-Li.github.io/index.md

 My final year project is under [Prof. Fengjie Ma](http://virphysics.bnu.edu.cn/web/application/faculty/mafengjie/index.htm)'s supervison, the thesis is about high-throughput screening for materials with specific structure groups.
 By that time I already decided to join HKUST to do some material related physics, so this project is a try.

-Keep question myself now: is material really interesting?
+Keep questioning myself now: is material really interesting?
 Why I am here...

 ### About my social service